open-keychain/open-keychain/README.md

 ### Build API Demo with Gradle

-1. Follow 1-3 from above
+1. Follow 1-4 from above
-2. Change to API Demo directory ``cd OpenKeychain-API``
+2. The example code is available at https://github.com/open-keychain/api-example
 3. Execute ``./gradlew build``

 ### Development with Android Studio